Birthdate: 10 July 1984

 Gonzalez' career at Anfield got off to a sensational start.
 He came on as a late substitute for Steven Gerrard in the home leg of the Champions League qualifier against Maccabi Haifa with the score delicately balanced at 1-1.
 Gonzalez received a pass from Alonso and clipped a precise shot past the goalkeeper and into the far corner of the net to ensure a vital victory on the night.
 Although he played a part in 36 of Liverpool's first-team matches during his one and only full season at Anfield, the goal against Haifa would prove to be the highlight.
 The Chilean was clearly out of his depth in the Premier League and in July 2007 Gonzalez signed a contract with Real Betis.
 He stayed at Betis until the summer of 2009, which coincided with the Seville club's relegation to the Spanish second tier.
 CSKA Moskva outbid Olympiacos in August 2009 that resulted in Gonzalez signing a five-year deal with the club from the Russian capital where he has been doing reasonably well, but is not a regular.
 Gonzalez was a member of the Chile squad that was knocked out by Brazil in the first match of the knock-out stage at the South African World Cup.
 He played in all three of the group matches against Honduras, Switzerland and Spain and scored the winning goal against the Swiss as Chile finished as runners-up to Spain in Group H.

 Gonzalez played in eleven league matches for CSKA Moscow during the 2012/13 season.
 He also played twice in the Europa League (both legs against AIK Stockholm in August 2012).
-In 2013/14 the winger made 7 league appearances for the Moscow club plus one in the Champions League (against Viktoria Plzen) before agreeing a loan move in January 2014 back to his first professional club, Universidad Católica in Santiago, Chile.
-His 5-year contract with CSKA was due to expire on the last day of June 2014.
+In 2013/14 the winger made 7 league appearances for the Moscow club plus one in the Champions League (against Viktoria Plzen) before agreeing a loan move in January 2014 back to his first professional club, Universidad Católica in Santiago, Chile, a move which became permanent later that year when his contract with CSKA expired.